pingcap/docs/develop/dev-guide-paginate-results.md

 This method significantly improves the efficiency of batch processing by avoiding wasting computing resources caused by frequent data sorting operations.

-## Paging batch for composite primary key table
+## Paging batches for composite primary key tables

 ### Non-clustered index table